 Health Care

-The Cook Islands' public healthcare system offers their people free or low-cost medical treatments.
+The Cook Islands' public healthcare system offers its people free or low-cost medical treatments.
 New Zealand also helps with specialist medical treatment and professional training.

 Language